Polymer/old-docs-site/app/1.0/docs/tools/polymer-cli.md

     polymer serve --port 3000

-If you have configured a custom hostname on your machine, polymer can serve it with the `--hostname` argument (e.g. app project demo is available at `http://test:8080`):
+If you have configured a custom hostname on your machine, Polymer CLI can serve it with the `--hostname` argument (for example, app project demo is available at `http://test:8080`):

     polymer serve --hostname test